 Wendy wrote: ‘Second interview… so I couldn’t have done too badly!
 (Probably still hadn’t mentioned the small matter of not being able to sail)… I may not have got the part but least I got to go to Madame Tussauds and the Planetarium!’

-Wendy returned to Theatre Projects’s offices in Long Acre for a third interview.
+Wendy returned to Theatre Projects’s offices in Long Acre for a third interview on 7th April.
 She was doing well:

-I was fortunate in that I’d worked for Claude Whatham in 1971 when he had cast me as Eileen Brown in the first BBC adaptation of Laurie Lee’s book ‘Cider With Rosie’, set in the 1920s.
+I had one other advantage.
+I’d worked for Claude Whatham in 1971 when he had cast me as Eileen Brown in the first BBC adaptation of Laurie Lee’s book ‘Cider With Rosie’, set in the 1920s.
 We later found out that Claude liked working with actors like Brenda Bruce who he had employed on previous occasions.
 I’m not sure when he joined the production of ‘Swallows and Amazon’ but it could have been late in the day as he was the second director taken on board.

 Sophie Neville with Claude Whatham